zannloo/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

-**Note:** For ChildrenOperation, ModelManager provides more specific static factory methods (e.g., GroupChildOperation, RootChildOperation) to generate the `ChildOperation` object.
-It is implemented this way so that ModelManager is able to check that the Operation required matches with the intended effect of the Command object's Execution.
+**Note:** For `ChildrenOperation`, `ModelManager` provides more specific factory methods (e.g., `groupChildOperation`, `rootChildOperation`) to generate the `ChildOperation` object.
+It is implemented this way so that `ModelManager` is able to check that the operation required matches with the intended effect of the `Command` object's execution.

 </box>